Adriaan0108/CMPG-221-Assignments/README.md

 # CMPG-221-Assignments
-My Java assignments for CMPG 221 at NWU
+My Java assignments for CMPG 221: Data Structures & Algorithms at NWU in 2023